T-Pau/Anykey/Documentation/ZX Spectrum.md

 Joystick movement is seen by the computer as key presses.
 Joystick 1 uses the keys 6-0, joystick 2 the keys 1-5.

+## Special Keys

+All keys except for digits, letters, `Space`, `Enter`, `Caps Shift` and `Symbol Shift` are read by the computer as two key presses.

+The computer can't tell if such a key or the two corresponding keys are pressed, so Anykey displays all three as pressed.

+For best results, test the normal keys first.

 ## Technical Limitations

 If you press certain combinations of three keys, a fourth key will also appear pressed.
 This is because the three keys together create the same electrical connection the fourth key would.